 If you are applying direct to the lender then they may charge a premium depending on what your accounts show and how long you have been contracting, or they may demand that you pay a higher deposit.

 However, the contract based underwriting that we have negotiated with these High Street lenders allows you to access the same rates as your permanent colleagues, because we have an extensive history of preparing our clients applications correctly and only submit cases that we know will meet the lender’s criteria.

 As such, we have built up a level of trust with the underwriters that means we often have access to exclusive rates that are not available direct or through other brokers.

-For more information, simply fill in the quick quote form above, or click through to Contractor Financials for further details.
+For more information, simply fill in the quick quote form below, or click through to CMME for further details.